 Demonstrated matrix leadership qualities; clearly assigns responsibility for tasks and decisions; sets clear objectives and measures.
 Monitors process, progress, and results

 Outstanding work ethic and integrity, including high ethical and scientific standards

 To be considered for this role, you must have a M.D..
 PhD or PharmD with expertise in Oncology disease areas.
 Additionally, a minimum of 10 years of experience in the pharmaceutical industry and/or medical affairs.
 We are seeking clinical, research and/or drug-development experience in Immuno/oncology.
 Successfully work in a matrix, cross-functional environment; excellent collaboration skills; experience working across functions to achieve results.
 We need an individual with excellent medical communication skills as well as a thorough understanding of the healthcare environment including all external stakeholders.
 Demonstrated understanding of medical affairs accountabilities for evidence generation, external engagement, and internal advice; direct experience preferred.
 Disease area expertise and appropriate medical and/or clinical experience.
 The ability to travel 30% of the time.

 Does this sound like you?
 Apply now to take your first steps toward living the Regeneron Way!
-We have an inclusive and diverse culture that provides amazing benefits including health and wellness programs, fitness centers and stock for employees at all levels!
+We have an inclusive and diverse culture that provides comprehensive benefits including health and wellness programs, fitness centers and equity awards, annual bonuses, and paid time off for eligible employees at all levels!